 Black stainless steel - $519

-LG makes the list with their best selling LG LMHM2237ST, which brings features that the industry has never seen before.
-To start with, it has a 2.2 cubic foot Easy Clean dark gray interior that's easy to wipe clean and also hides stains and marks in the meantime compared to a white interior.
+LG makes the list with their LG MVEL2137F, which brings features that the industry has never seen before.
+To start with, it has a 2.1 cubic feet Easy Clean dark gray interior that's easy to wipe clean and also hides stains and marks in the meantime compared to a white interior.

 One limitation of OTRs is that the ventilation system sits too far back from the edge of the cooktop to effectively pull smoke and odors from the front two burners of the stove below.
-LG addressed this with the ExtendaVent, a retractable, telescoping exhaust vent that provides greater coverage of the front of the stovetop to keep your kitchen clear of odors and steam.
+LG addressed this with the ExtendaVent 2.0, a retractable, telescoping exhaust vent that provides greater coverage not only for the front of the stovetop, but all over the stovetop to keep your kitchen clear of odors and steam.
 It covers about half of the front burners, so you don't have to worry about bumping your head on it!
 The blower is 400 CFM and four speeds, and an air recirculation charcoal filter helps scrub odors and oils from the air.
 The surface lighting uses LEDs for bright light that will last for years.

-The 1,000 watts of cooking power is average and the control panel is loaded with a list of 8 sensor selections for melting, heating and cooking, popcorn, auto defrost, rapid defrost and custom settings.
-The interior has a 14.2" turntable, which can be turned off for casserole dishes, and a bi-level cooking rack so the user can reheat two separate dishes at once.
-LG's warranty consists of 1 year head to toe parts and labor and a 10 year parts warranty on the Magnetron Tube.
+The 1,050 watts of cooking power is average, and the control panel is loaded with a list of sensor selections for melting, heating and cooking, popcorn, auto defrost, and custom settings.
+The interior has a 14.2" turntable, which can be turned off for casserole dishes.
+This also gives you the option to add 30 seconds cooking time, and a completion beeper to let you know once cooking is done.
+LG's warranty consists of 1-year parts and labor, and a 5-year parts warranty on the Magnetron Tube.

-This model is available in stainless steel at $499 and black stainless steel at $549.
+This model is available in PrintProof stainless steel at $599 and black stainless steel at $649.

 Controls & Options: Both offer a good combination of sensor cooking presets, task lighting, and ventilation options.
 GE also offers a "steam clean" feature to help make dried-on messes easier to clean up.